bch0w/simutils/seisflows/tutorial/README.txt

 * SeisFlows is an automated tool, which means that once we have set it up (parameters.yaml), we can just hit run and watch the output.

-(1) Now we can run SeisFlows with the 'submit' command.
+(1) We can run SeisFlows with the 'submit' command.
 When prompted, type 'y' to submit the master job

     $ sf submit